 - Machinery and Heavy Equipment

 These manufacturers rely on multifaceted, sometimes multi-national, increasingly complex, rapidly moving supply chains.
-Coordinating all of the components is challenging because change is constant and speed to market has become paramount to success.
-Bullwhip supply and demand during the age of COVID-19 worsen the challenge.
+Coordinating all the components is challenging because change is constant and speed to market has become paramount to success.
+Bullwhip supply and demand that emerged from the COVID-19 pandemic worsen the challenge.
 Barcode software can ensure all inventory data is accurate at any given time, giving shop floor operations the agility to quickly pivot or re-tool production.
 Otherwise, hours of downtime could heavily impact revenue.

 Use Case: Improving Discrete Manufacturing Processes with AIDC